ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 Before you upgrade the module on your live site, make a backup of your live site's database just in case there is a problem.

-1. Delete the ucberkeley_cas folder form your modules directory.
+1. Delete the ucberkeley_cas folder from your modules directory.
 2. Replace it with the new version of the module downloaded which you downloaded and unarchived
 3. Run update.php on your drupal site.